Harrison Fields: Early life and education (1995–2018)

 Harrison William Fields was born on September 30, 1995, in Wellington, Florida.
 Fields attended Palm Beach Central High School, where he was the junior class vice president in 2012.
 He graduated from Florida State University.

 Career

 White House and congressional work (2018–2024)

 In 2018, Fields began working for Pam Bondi, the attorney general of Florida, as a communications director.
 In 2019, he was hired as a presidential writer in the White House Office of Presidential Correspondence.
-That month, he was appointed as an assistant White House press secretary.
+In June 2020, he was appointed as an assistant White House press secretary.
 After Donald Trump's loss in the 2020 presidential election, Fields began working for Florida representative Byron Donalds as his communications director.
 In September 2023, he married Caitlin McCoy, a senior director for digital at Plus Communications.
 In January 2024, Fields became the assistant director of media and public relations at The Heritage Foundation.
 He served as a surrogate for Trump in his 2024 presidential campaign.